Akash5054/AI-ML_Basics/AI&ML NOTES/AI Introduction.md

 # **What is Artificial Intelligence(AI)?
 __________________________________________________________________________
 - **AI** (**Artificial Intelligence**) is the field of computer science focused on creating systems that can perform tasks that normally require **human intelligence** — such as **learning, reasoning, problem-solving, understanding language, recognizing patterns, and making decisions**.
+- AI is the big revolution more than the electricity in the upcoming generations.
 ###  **In simple words:**

 - **AI** is when a machine can think, learn, and make decisions like a human — or at least act in a smart way to achieve a goal.